Today’s Wonder of the Day was inspired by Kyah from Murray, KY. Kyah Wonders, “Why are all snowflakes different ?” Thanks for WONDERing with us, Kyah!

 Snow forms in very cold clouds.
 As water droplets attach themselves to the ice crystals, they freeze, creating an even larger ice crystal.
-In any crystal, little bits called molecules line up in a pattern.
-In ice crystals, water molecules line up and form a six-sided shape called a “hexagon.”
-This is why all snowflakes are six-sided.
+In any crystal, molecules line up in a pattern.
+In ice crystals, water molecules line up and form a six-sided shape called a hexagon.
+This is why all snowflakes are six-sided!

-The temperature of the cloud it forms in determines the shape of an ice crystal.
+The temperature of the cloud determines the shape of an ice crystal.
 Likewise, the amount of moisture in the cloud determines the size of the ice crystal.
 More moisture will create a bigger crystal.
 When several ice crystals stick together, they form a snowflake.